Nabil Gabol: Political career

-He ran for the seat of the Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-88 (Karachi South-IV) in Pakistani general election, 1997 but was unsuccessful.
+He ran for the seat of the Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-88 (Karachi South-IV) in the 1997 Pakistani general election but was unsuccessful.
 He received 11,968 votes and lost the seat to Liaquat Ali Qureshi, a candidate of HPG.
-In this election the PPP was wiped out from Punjab and could not even form the government in Sindh amid wide allegations of manipulation of the elections.

-He was elected to the National Assembly as a candidate of PPP from Constituency NA-248 (Karachi-X) in Pakistani general election, 2002.
+He was elected to the National Assembly as a candidate of PPP from Constituency NA-248 (Karachi-X) in the 2002 Pakistani general election.
 He received 32,424 votes and defeated Naseer Uddin Swati, a candidate of Muttahida Majlis-e-Amal (MMA).

+2008 election

-He was re-elected to the National Assembly as a candidate of PPP from Constituency NA-248 (Karachi-X) in Pakistani general election, 2008.
+He was re-elected to the National Assembly as a candidate of PPP from Constituency NA-248 (Karachi-X) in the 2008 Pakistani general election.
 He received 84,217 votes and defeated Abdul Shakoor Shad.
 In November 2008, he was inducted into the federal cabinet of Prime Minister Yousaf Raza Gillani and was appointed as Minister of State for Ports and Shipping.
+During this period, then Interior Minister, Rehman Malik, appointed his son Nadir to the Consulate General of Pakistan in New York without considering seniority or merit.
+In 2013, the Islamabad High Court (IHC) deemed the appointments illegal and unlawful and ordered the Interior Secretary to address the irregular posting of Nadir at the Consulate General of Pakistan in New York.
+However, as of 2015, despite the court's orders, the government had not recalled Nadir, who was serving as the officer in charge of the machine readable passport section at the Consulate General.

 He served as Minister of State for Ports and Shipping until February 2011.
-In December 2008 he inaugurated the Gwadar port.
-In March 2013, he quit PPP and joined Muttahida Qaumi Movement (MQM).

-He was re-elected to the National Assembly as a candidate of MQM from Constituency NA-246 (Karachi-VIII) in Pakistani general election, 2013.
-He received 137,874 votes and defeated Amir Sharjeel, a candidate of Pakistan Tehreek-e-Insaf (PTI).

-In February 2015, he quit MQM and resigned from his National Assembly seat.
-In February 2017, He rejoined PPP along with his son Nadir.
+In February 2016, the National Accountability Bureau (NAB) launched an investigation against Gabol over allegations of causing significant financial losses to the exchequer during his tenure as Minister of State for Ports and Shipping.
+He was accused of various offenses, including making illegal appointments in Karachi Port Trust and Pakistan National Shipping Corporation, unauthorized allotment of plots, improper reimbursement of medical expenses, and unauthorized retention of vehicles.